 A rewiring attempt takes place after every 20 updates of the logistic maps, meaning that over the 20 million updates of the model, one million rewiring attempts are performed.
 At each rewiring attempt, at time t, a node i is selected randomly from V, a vector of its distance from other nodes is calculated as di= Xt - xi,t, and another vector of similarities is defined as si= 1-di.

-The most dissimilar neighbor and the most similar non-neighbor of node i, respectively denoted as δ and σ, respectively, are marked by finding the index of the maxima of the following vectors:
+The most dissimilar neighbor and the most similar non-neighbor of node i, respectively denoted as δ and σ, are marked by finding the index of the maxima of the following vectors:

 δ=argmaxMdi σ=argmax(1-M)si

-The matrix multiplication of M and (1-M) with, respectively, ensures that the search for the edges subject to rewiring happens in the right subset of edges.
+The matrix multiplication of M and (1-M) with di and si, respectively, ensures that the search for the edges subject to rewiring happens in the right subset of edges.
 The rewiring is then changing the corresponding elements of the adjacency matrix:

 Miδ=Mδi= 0 Miσ=Mσi= 1